 Walk-in patients are accepted as time permits.
 We encourage patients to make appointments for care by calling

 Mobile Medical Unit services have been suspended due to the COVID-19 pandemic.

 The healthcare District's Board of Directors approved the purchase of a mobile medical unit to serve the remote areas of our Basin where residents are often unable to access even the most basic healthcare services.

-The 38-foot mobile clinic will be an extension of the Morongo Basin Community Health Center, featuring basic medical services including primary care (treatment and health advice), screenings, vaccinations, and school physicals.
-The mobile unit will be scheduled at sites throughout the Morongo Basin begining in the late fall.
+The mobile clinic is an extension of the Morongo Basin Community Health Center, featuring basic medical services including primary care (treatment and health advice), screenings, vaccinations, and school physicals.

-The Mobile Medical Unit project is the response of the Board of Directors to the District's Community Health Needs Assessment, which identified access to healthcare and lack of viable transportation as two primary issues faced by the residents of the Morongo Basin.
+The Mobile Medical Unit project was the response of the Board of Directors to the District's 2017 Community Health Needs Assessment, which identified access to healthcare and lack of viable transportation as two primary issues faced by the residents of the Morongo Basin.

 The 29 Palms Band of Mission Indians has partnered with the healthcare District to help fund the unit.
 They generously are supporting this project with a commitment of $175,000 over five years.
 The total cost of the mobile medical unit is $375,000; the balance of the purchase, supplies and equipment are being funded by the healthcare District.

 Most insurances, including Medi-Cal and IEHP are accepted.
 For uninsured patients, a discounted fee-for-service is available based on household size and income.